grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 ## Answers
 * The first thing to note is the change in the allegation category names from the old data to the new data (CPDB).
-In the old data, there were many more categories.
+In the old data, there were many more categories and commonly used ones were "MISCELLANOUS", "ARESTEE-DURING ARREST", and "UNECESSARY PHYSICAL CONTACT 0N-DUTY."

 ## File Descriptions: